Inflect logo

 Market Access, Business & Tax Climate

-Regional Market Reach: From Jesup, digital services can effectively reach end-users across Iowa, southern Minnesota, and western Illinois.
-It is a good location for content delivery and application hosting aimed at this specific Midwest population corridor.
+Regional Market Reach: From Jesup, digital services can effectively reach end-users across the Upper Midwest, including Iowa, Minnesota, Illinois, and Wisconsin, with good latency performance.

 Natural Disaster Risk

-Jesup has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.14 out of 100, as of September 2025.
-The location is insulated from seismic and coastal threats, with primary risks related to severe weather.
+Jesup has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.14 out of 100 as of September 2025.
+The area is not exposed to major seismic or hurricane threats.
+The primary environmental risks to consider are weather-related, including tornadoes, strong winds, winter weather, and ice storms.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business